 Few things are more troubling than encountering difficulty conceiving a child.
-The team at North Atlanta Women’s Care understands the stress that accompanies infertility and offers compassionate care to women and couples from in and around Johns Creek, Georgia.
+The team at North Atlanta Women’s Care understands the stress that accompanies infertility and offers compassionate care to women and couples from in and around Suwanee, Georgia.
 If you’re trying to get pregnant and aren’t achieving the desired results, schedule a visit with North Atlanta Women’s Care as soon as possible.
 Online scheduling is available, or you’re always welcome to contact the office by phone to set up your visit.Request Appointment

 Infertility involves a problem with you or your partner’s reproductive system that prevents you from conceiving a child.
 It’s a common issue that affects an estimated 10-15% of American couples.
 Usually, you won’t receive a diagnosis of infertility until you’ve tried to conceive for at least one year without success.

 That said, there’s nothing wrong with coming in for a fertility evaluation earlier.
 That’s especially true if you’re over the age of 35.